samyakbhuta/flask-alembic/README.md

     app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:////tmp/test.db'
     db = SQLAlchemy(app)

 Please note that one of the assumptions currently made by `Flask-Alembic` is that your `SQLAlchemy` object will be called `db`.
-If it's not, you can edit the generated alembic `env.py` file appropriately.
+If it's not, you can edit the generated alembic `alembic.ini` file appropriately.

 The extension provides a [Flask-Script](http://packages.python.org/Flask-Script/) management command wrapper for the `alembic` command, which you will need to add to e.g. `manage.py`: